mikaelvesavuori/figmagic/README.md

 - `__tests__/`: Tests, structured similarly to the `bin` folder source code
 - `.github/`: GitHub files for CI and issue template
-- `.vscode/: Visual Studio Code configuration
+- `.vscode/`: Visual Studio Code configuration
 - `bin/`: Source code
 - `bin/contracts`: Types and interfaces
 - `bin/controllers`: Controllers
 - `bin/entities`: Entities (DDD-style), this is where most of the logic will be contained
 - `bin/frameworks`: Non-domain functionality, like string manipulation and downloading files etc.
-- `bin/usecases`: Where the application "features" are orchestrated (as per Clean Architecture)
+- `bin/usecases`: Where the application "features" are orchestrated, as per [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)
 - `build/`: ES6-compiled code (this is the code that consumers of the Figmagic binary actually use)
 - `docs/`: Documentation, mostly images and screen shots
 - `templates/`: Files that are used as templates for code generation